KFreon/KaelsKabbage/content/posts/28-newtonsoft-to-system-net-json/index.md

 Timespan serialisation isn't supported for some reason, very weird.
 There's a lot of tickets about it, and it's hopefully going to be in NET 6, but for now, I've used [Macross Extensions](https://blog.macrosssoftware.com/index.php/2020/02/16/system-text-json-timespan-serialization/)

+More constructor things, it won't pick the 'best' one, and it can't use private setters, so if you don't have public setters and a parameterless AND a parameterised constructor, it'll use the parameterless and just ignore the properties (since it can't set them)
+---- TEST THIS PROPERLY
+Can use the [JsonConstructor] attribute to designate.

+/././.././././
+MOVE THE RENDER prev/next buttons, they're in the way.